ShirleyMacfarlane/bank/README.md

 Transaction Class - Responsible for maintaining transaction information Statement Class - Responsible for printing statement

+I have changed the array of transaction arrays to be an array of transaction hashes in the account.rb file.
+I felt that this made the code more readable in the statement.rb file.

 USER STORIES
 ```
 As a bank client